HumanSignal/label-studio/docs/source/guide/sdk.md

 ---

-The [Label Studio Python SDK]((https://label-studio.docs.buildwithfern.com/)) allows you to seamlessly integrate Label Studio into your data science and machine learning pipelines.
+The [**Label Studio Python SDK**](https://label-studio.docs.buildwithfern.com/) allows you to seamlessly integrate Label Studio into your data science and machine learning pipelines.

+The SDK provides a set of predefined classes and methods to interact with the Label Studio API directly from your Python scripts, making it easier to manage projects, import tasks, and handle annotations.

 ## Benefits to using the Python SDK

-The SDK provides a set of predefined classes and methods to interact with the Label Studio API directly from your Python scripts, making it easier to manage projects, import tasks, and handle annotations.
-This has multiple potential benefits:

 - **Streamlined API Interactions**: The SDK simplifies API interactions with user-friendly Python methods and classes.
 - **Integration**: Easily integrate Label Studio actions into your existing data science workflows.